dayton-outar/glif/algos/js/codility/fibonacci/README.md

 In summary, for each number $x_i$ we can answer whether it is the sum of two Fibonacci numbers in constant time.
 The total time complexity is $O(n + m)$.

+## Observations

+I'm pretty impressed with _Binet's formula_ and started looking at the proof.
+Usually, when I encounter formulas like these, I start to look for the proof.

 ## References

 1. [Codility Training Media - Fibonacci Numbers](https://codility.com/media/train/11-Fibonacci.pdf)